HiGPT-HKU/higpt-hku.github.io/README.md

-# GraphGPT
-## Graph Instruction Tuning for Large Language Models
+# HiGPT: Heterogeneous Graph Language Model

-This is the repository that contains the source code for the [GraphGPT project page](https://graphgpt.github.io/).
+This is the repository that contains the source code for the [HiGPT project page](https://higpt-hku.github.io/).

-If you use GraphGPT in your project, please kindly cite:
+If you use HiGPT in your project, please kindly cite:
 ```

 ```